-About the story behind the campaign to acquire William Blake’s Cottage in Felpham.
-A page that honours Blake, truth, and the appeal’s donors and supporters.
+About the story behind the campaign to acquire William Blake’s Cottage in Felpham, to honour Blake, truth, and the appeal’s donors and supporters.

-The Blake Cottage Trust’s cynical talk about vision, truth and justice as they continue their grotesque parade of lies and abuse of power, shielded by instruments of protection such as the lawyers of the rich and powerful , is the worst insult that the legacy of William Blake can ever receive
+The Blake Cottage Trust’s parade of lies and abuse of power is the worst insult that the legacy of William Blake can ever receive

 R E A D N E W B L O G E N T R I E S I N B L O G S E C T I O N

 I N C L U D I N G I R R E G U L A R I T I E S I N T H E B C T & B S ‘ S F I N A N C I A L I N F O R M A T I O N

 I have set up this webpage in the hope that those who care about the future of William Blake’s Cottage in Felpham may find out that things are not as they should, and decide by themselves whether if there is anything they can do to help demand accountability from the Blake Society and the Blake Cottage Trust, so that one day the Cottage may be in the hands of people with integrity and become what we promised the public that it would be.

 I am an author (poetry and fiction) and translator, of Mexican origin, and I have been living in London since 1999.
 I was a Trustee of the Blake Society for four years, its Secretary for two, and co-founder of the Society’s appeal to acquire Blake’s Cottage and turn it into a centre for creation.
 I articulated much of the original project that people supported.

 In the blog section you will find more precise information about what has gone wrong.
 It includes former entries from my personal blog (www.diazenciso.wordpress.com), that I have now copied here.